micropython/micropython/docs/library/pyb.rst

    Mount a block device and make it available as part of the filesystem.
    ``device`` must be an object that provides the block protocol.
 (The following is also deprecated.
-See :class:`os.AbstractBlockDev` for the correct way to create a block device.)
+See :class:`vfs.AbstractBlockDev` for the correct way to create a block device.)

     - ``readblocks(self, blocknum, buf)``